emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    mixing of a substance into another substance with formation of one new homogeneous substance IEC Reference: https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=114-01-04
+Comment:
+   the result of the dissolution of one or more solutes into a solvent is a solution

 .. raw:: html